 How to model the brainstorming process with your homeschool child

-You may think of writing as a hands-off subject: just give a child a piece of paper and a writing prompt and let him at it, right?
+You may think of writing as a hands-off subject: I shouldn’t have to model the brainstorming process.
+I just need to give Leo a piece of paper and a writing prompt and let him at it, right?

 Well, not always.